doronz88/fa/README.md

 ### SIG format

 The SIG format is a core feature of FA regarding symbol searching.
+Each SIG file is residing within the project directory and is automatically search when requested to generate the project's symbol list.

 The format is Hjson based and is used to describe the algorithms for different symbols.